Electrokinetic Effects on Flow and Ion Transport in Charge-Patterned Corrugated Nanochannels: Results and discussion

-Curves similar to those shown in figure~\ref{fig:RWPT_variance} were measured for simulations with surface charge placements of $\varphi=0$ and $\varphi=\pi/2$.
+Curves similar to those shown in Fig.~\ref{fig:RWPT_variance} were measured for simulations with surface charge placements of $\varphi=0$ and $\varphi=\pi/2$.
 Table~\ref{tab:RWPT_statistics} displays the velocity, effective dispersion rate, and charge selectivity for all $\varphi$ run at the two pressure gradients.
-Because the surface charge for $k=1$ enforces the electrolyte in the channel to be net-neutral, $\int c_+\mathrm{d}V = \int c_-\mathrm{d}V$, the selectivity can be measured directly from the mean ion velocities, $\varphi=(u_+-u_-)/(u_+ + u_-)$.
+Because the surface charge for $k=1$ enforces the electrolyte in the channel to be net-neutral, $\int c_+\mathrm{d}V = \int c_-\mathrm{d}V$, the selectivity can be measured directly from the mean ion velocities, $\varsigma=(u_+-u_-)/(u_+ + u_-)$.
 The table highlights the orders of magnitude increase in the mean ion flux and drastic drop in the selectivity of the ionic current as the pressure gradient transitions across the two flow regimes.
 Otherwise noteworthy is the low velocity and effective dispersion coefficient of counterions that reside near the troughs of the channel and are protected from the advective flow.
-Values of $\bar{u}_{\pm}W/D_0 < 0$ and $D^\mathrm{eff}_{\pm,xx}/D_0 <1$ indicate that ions are moving and spreading slower than would be expected from Brownian motion alone -- several of the normalised dispersion coefficients for $\Pi/(2\tilde{l}_\mathrm{D})^2$ measure around $\mathcal{O}(10^{-2})$; these ions are considered weakly bound to the channel surfaces.
-Velocities and dispersion coefficients measured above 1 are taken to indicate ions that have been mobilised by the surface charge gradient.
-Thus, as the pressure gradients is increased toward the flow transition, the corrugation and surface charge placement control whether cations or anions mobilise first.
+Values of $\bar{u}_{\pm}W/D_0 < 0$ and $D^\mathrm{eff}_{\pm,xx}/D_0 <1$ indicate that ions are moving and spreading slower than would be expected from Brownian motion alone --- several of the normalized dispersion coefficients for $\Pi/(2\tilde{l}_\mathrm{D})^2$ measure around $\mathcal{O}(10^{-2})$; these ions are considered weakly bound to the channel surfaces.
+Velocities and dispersion coefficients above 1 indicate ions mobilized by the surface charge gradient.
+Thus, as the pressure gradient is increased toward the flow transition, the corrugation and surface charge placement control whether cations or anions mobilize first.

+Because the RWPT uses the steady-state $\bm{v}$ and $\bm{E}$ fields from the PNPS as fixed inputs, the two methods should yield consistent selectivities in the limit of sufficient particle statistics.
+For $\varphi=\pi/4$, however, the cationic and anionic flux curves nearly coincide at the selected value of $\Pi/(2\tilde{l}_\mathrm{D})^2=1.33$ --- a consequence of the flux curves crossing near this point as the pressure gradient is increased (see Fig.~\ref{fig:Fig11}(d)) --- so that the numerator of $\varsigma$ is small relative to the denominator and the selectivity is highly sensitive to small differences in the measured fluxes between the two methods.
+For all other phase offsets, where one ionic species clearly dominates transport, the two methods are in close agreement.